-Transport and driving in Denmark are convenient and efficient.
+Taking transport in Denmark is convenient and efficient, as is driving.
 Denmark’s roads are in excellent condition and congestion isn't a major issue.
-There is also a comprehensive public transport system in Denmark comprising trains, buses and ferries, so expats who choose not to drive will have plenty of ways to get around.
+There is also a comprehensive public transport system in Denmark comprising of trains, buses and ferries, so expats who choose not to drive will have plenty of ways to get around.

-Denmark has a reputation as one of the world's cycling capitals and new arrivals will soon find that this standing is well earned.
-Copenhagen, in particular, is exceptionally cycle friendly and the government is constantly extending the existing cycling infrastructure.
+Denmark has a reputation as one of the world's cycling capitals and new arrivals will soon find that this is well earned.
+Copenhagen, in particular, is exceptionally bike friendly and the government is constantly extending the existing cycling infrastructure.

 Public transport in Denmark